Anita Frankel, MA, MFT

 I come to my views as a therapist by a long and winding route.
 As a Berkeley undergrad in the 60s, I was influenced by the civil rights, anti-war, environmental, and women’s movements.
 After graduate school in journalism in the 70s, my first career began in radio broadcasting, producing public-affairs programs for non-commercial stations.

-Today in my private practice, I see many people who march to a “different drummer” — artists nurturing their own voice in and out of the mainstream, corporate executives made restless by the limitations of their jobs and gay individuals striving to make good lives in a heterosexual world.
+Today in my private practice, I see many people who “march to a “different drummer” — artists nurturing their own voice in and out of the mainstream, corporate executives made restless by the limitations of their jobs, people of color building courage to be seen and heard, and LGBTQ individuals striving to make good lives in an intolerant world.
 I also see parents coping with pressures on and within the family, interracial couples confronting identity and equality issues, childless professional women wondering where the “good men” are, and people of all persuasions who want lasting intimate relationships.

-While I am a member of several managed-care panels for whom I do short-term, solution-focused therapy, the soul of my practice is in-depth work.
+While I welcome clients wanting short-term, solution-focused therapy, the soul of my practice is in-depth work.
 My style is very interactive; I am not big on the idea of therapist-as-blank-screen.
-My job is to help nourish the conviction in my clients that they are not crazy but that the demands of life often are and that navigating life successfully requires resilience, patience, and an open mind.
+My job is to help nourish the conviction in my clients that they are not crazy but that the demands of life often are, and that navigating life successfully requires resilience, patience, and an open mind.
 Therapy is heart-felt work.